The home office expense deduction can save you some significant money at tax time if you're self-employed and work out

 You can't include expenses for the home that have nothing to do with your business.
 For example, if you add a patio on the other side of your home, you can't include that in your deduction calculation.

-If your total allowable indirect home expenses for your whole home are $20,000 a year and you're entitled to a 10 percent deduction because you use 10% of your home for business purposes.
-Your deduction would be $2,000, meaning that you have just saved $2,000 by claiming a home office expense deduction -- most likely more than if you had opted for the simplified calculation.
+For example, let's say your total allowable indirect home expenses for your whole home are $20,000 for a specific year and your home office space is 10% of your home for business purposes.
+Your deduction would be $2,000, meaning that you have just saved $2,000 by claiming a home office expense deduction.

 How to Include a Home Office Deduction on Your Tax Return

 If you're self-employed and you pay taxes as a sole proprietor or single-member LLC, you would then report this deduction on Line 30 of Schedule C with your tax return.
 Partners in partnerships may be able to take a home office deduction.
-This article on home office deductions and business types to learn how and where to enter this deduction in your business tax return.
-If you are an employee, you can enter this deduction on Schedule A, Itemized Deductions.
+This article on home office deductions and business type has more information.